-This standard applies to situations where a child or young person is employed by the University or is carrying out work experience, or where a child or young person is on University premises for a purpose connected with the business of the University, including but not limited to studying, social events, school visits, sporting events, and open days.
+This standard applies to situations where a child or young person is employed by the University or is carrying out work experience.
+It also applies where a child or young person is on University premises for a purpose connected with the business of the University.
+This includes, but is not limited to studying, social events, school visits, sporting events, and open days.

 Young workers may be employees, on work experience, or in a ‘training for employment’ scheme.
 Health and Safety legislation regards young workers on work experience or in ‘training for employment’ schemes as having the same status as young employees.